Fan and Blower Related Associations:

 American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE)

 Professional organization providing information on ventilation, heating, refrigerating and air-conditioning systems

-Air Changes - The amount of time, expressed in minutes, that is takes for a fan system to replace air in an area.
+Air Changes or Exchanges - The amount of time, expressed in minutes, that is takes for a fan system to replace air in an area.

 Air Distribution - The delivery of outdoor or conditioned air to various spaces in a building, usually by mechanical means.